datacommonsorg/website/docs/custom_dc.md

 cloud disk and mount it to the docker container then specify the enviornment variables based on the requirements of the cloud providers.

-We also provided a specific deployment setup on GCP that is based on Cloud SQL.
+We have also provided a specific deployment setup on GCP that is based on Cloud SQL.

 ### Setup Cloud SQL